TheFishNextDoor/Tasks/README.md

 - **messages**: Messages to send to the player when unlocked.
 Use variable {player} to insert the players username.

 ## Trigger Types
 Triggers control when tasks get triggered.
-Each time a player triggers a task it will increment the task by the amount in "Associated Data".
+Each time a player triggers a task it will increment the task by the amount in `Associated Data`.

 ### INTERACT_ENTITY
 - **Description:** Triggered when a player right clicks an entity.